 Put the measured water and sugar into a Kilner jar and dissolve the sugar.
 Then add the water kefir grains.

-Add One Small Piece Of Fruit – e.g. one organic unsulphured apricot or a couple of blueberries or some people like to add a bit of boiled egg shell – these supply the grains with minerals.
-I don’t add loads of fruit at this stage because I learnt the hard way and ended up having to pick it all out of the grains at the end which is dead annoying.
+Add a Mineral Source – e.g. one unsulphured apricot or a couple of blueberries or some people like to add a bit of boiled egg shell – these supply the grains with minerals.
+I don’t add loads of fruit at this stage because the aim here is mineralisation, not adding flavour.
+Also, you end up having to pick the fruit out of the grains at the end, which is dead annoying.

 I Leave Mine For Around 48 hrs – you should see some bubbles form and some of the grains might float to the top during this time.

-Leave Somewhere Warm-ish And Ideally In View – 68 – 70 degrees F is the ideal.
-The colder it is, the slower they will ferment and vice versa.
+Leave Somewhere Warm-ish And Ideally In View – 68 – 70 degrees F (around 21 degrees C) is the ideal.
+The colder it is, the slower they will ferment, the hotter it is, the quicker they will work.
 I keep mine in view so that I don’t forget about it in the bun fight that is family life.

 After 48 hrs Strain Off The Grains With A Plastic Sieve – You will probably have more than a 1/4 cup of grains by then as they grow!
 Repeat the above process with 1/4 cup of grains to make the next batch.
-I am now using the extra grains to do more batches at a time as we are drinking it quickly and I would like to be able to keep some and see how it matures over time.
-You can eat the grains (!) or give the grains to you friends.
+You can eat the spare grains (!) or give the grains to your friends.
 Spread the kefir magic.
 Our dog adores eating them too, so that is another disposal method.
-I am chortling at the thought of giving it out to all our family for Christmas.
-You can freeze spare grains too so as to ensure you have a spare batch in the event that the worst happens and you accidentally throw them away/kill them.
+You can also freeze spare grains, so as to ensure you have a spare batch in the event that the worst happens and you accidentally throw them away/kill them.

-With The Kefir I Have Made, I Like To Do A Second Ferment – I take the kefir I have made and put it back into the Kilner jar, add fruit of my choice (or more often the choice of the kids) lemon and ginger, raspberry, whatever you fancy.
+With The Kefir I Have Made, I Like To Do A Second Ferment – I take the kefir (the filtered fluid minus the grains) I have made and put it back into a Kilner jar, add fruit of my choice (or more often the choice of the kids) lemon and ginger, raspberry, passion fruit – whatever you fancy.

 After 24 hrs, I Sieve Off The Fruit (Eat It?)
-And Funnel The Kefir Into A Brewing Bottle – close the lid and put it in the fridge for drinking.
+And Funnel The Kefir Into A Brewing Bottle Or A Plastic Bottle – close the lid and put it in the fridge for drinking.
 Or I keep the bottle in the kitchen to allow for further maturation of the kefir to take place for a few days.
 At this point, your kefir will become nicely carbonated but this also means the bottles need to be “burped” regularly to release the C02 that builds up.
 I now only use brewing bottles for this stage because they are made of thick glass to cope with the build-up of C02.
+Alternatively, consider using plastic bottles.
 When the bottles go in the fridge and there is no fruit or grains in the kefir, the rate of fermenting drops so there is less risk of excessive C02 build-up.
 However, you will still need to “burp” the bottles regularly.

-Burp The Brewing Bottles – the really important thing to remember is that carbon dioxide is a by-product of the fermenting process so I need to “burp” the bottles regularly (even if they are in the fridge) to avoid the gas building up and exploding the bottle!
+Burp The Brewing Bottles – the really important thing to remember is that carbon dioxide is a by-product of the fermenting process so “burp” the bottles regularly (even if they are in the fridge) to avoid the gas building up and exploding the bottle!

-If I go away, I either take my kefir grains and kit with me or I put the grains in a big mix of their usual sugar/water proportion and leave in fridge.
+If I go away, I either take my kefir grains and kit with me or I put the grains in a big mix of their usual sugar/water proportion and leave in fridge in a kilner jar.

 There is so much information online – enjoy falling into the internet black hole that is fermenting websites!!
 You will see that there are so many different ways to ferment kefir – enjoy finding your own.